CPS-Cornell/course/docs/labs/Lab1/Lab1.md

 The Raspberry Pi Zero 2 W is a small single-board computer that is similar to the Raspberry Pi Pico, but has more processing power and memory, and is capable of running a full operating system with a graphical user interface (GUI).
 Because the Zero is still significantly less powerful than a traditional laptop or desktop computer, running a full GUI can be slow and cumbersome.

 For this reason, we will use the Raspberry Pi Zero in headless mode, meaning that we will not connect a monitor, keyboard, or mouse to the Zero.
 Instead, we will connect to the Zero over SSH (Secure Shell) from a laptop or desktop computer or via a serial connection over USB (much like the REPL on the Raspberry Pi Pico).

+The Raspberry Pi Zero has already been pre-configured to connect to the internet over WiFi.
+By default, it will connect to RedRover and a random IP address will be assigned. **Note:** The IP address of the Raspberry Pi Zero will usually remain constant for a few hours if you don't move between buildings.
+There are two ways to connect to the Raspberry Pi Zero: SSH and Serial.

+#### Serial Connection to Raspberry Pi Zero

+The Raspberry Pi Zero has been pre-configured to allow a serial connection over USB.
+To connect to the Raspberry Pi Zero over serial, follow these instructions:

+1. Install a serial terminal tool on your computer.
+For Windows, you can use [PuTTY](https://www.putty.org/).
+For Mac, you can use [CoolTerm](https://freeware.the-meiers.org/).
+For Linux, you can use [Screen](https://www.gnu.org/software/screen/manual/screen.html).
+However, the easiest, and most universal method is to use a the [Serial Terminal](https://marketplace.visualstudio.com/items?itemName=awsxxf.serialterminal) extension for Visual Studio Code.

+2. Connect the Raspberry Pi Zero to your computer using a USB cable.
+The Zero should appear as a serial device on your computer.
+The Raspberry Pi Zero has two USB ports, one only for power and the other for data, labeled USB.
+Be sure to connect the USB cable to the data port.

+3. Open the serial terminal tool and connect to the Raspberry Pi Zero using a baud rate of 115200.
+The Raspberry Pi Zero will output a login prompt.
+The default username is `CPSPi` and the default password is `CPS`.

+4. Once you are logged in, you can use the Raspberry Pi Zero as you would any other Linux computer.
+You can use the `ifconfig` command to find the IP address of the Raspberry Pi Zero.
+There are two IP addresses.
+127.0.0.1 is the default internal IP address and the other is the external IP address.
+Take note of the external IP address so that we can connect to the Raspberry Pi Zero over SSH.

+5. Run the command `sudo raspi-config` to bring up the Raspberry Pi configuration tool.
+Use the arrow keys and Enter key to navigate the menu.
+In order to use UART, we need to disable serial console.
+Follow these steps:

+    - Run `sudo raspi-config`.
+    - Navigate to Interfacing `Options → Serial`.
+    - When asked *"Would you like a login shell to be accessible over serial?*, select *No*.
+    - When asked to enable the serial port hardware, select *Yes*.
+    - Reboot the Pi Zero.

 To set up the Raspberry Pi, follow these instructions: